Online Master's in Real Estate

 In today’s real estate environment owners, tenants, and jurisdictions are all asking how sustainability can be incorporated into new and existing buildings.
 Sustainable Development and Construction is a graduate level course which allows students to understand the link between design, construction and ultimately building operations.
 The course presents how the design impacts the construction and operation of the building as they relate to sustainable practices.
 The course covers the impact of design decisions upon construction and operations, including cost benefit analysis.
 We examine sustainable construction practice and how it impacts owners, tenants and leases.
 What state and local legislation is driving sustainable building construction and operations?
 Ethical considerations of sustainability practice in construction and operations are also covered.

 This course introduces students to international real estate investment.
 Students learn how to work with foreign investors in the United States, as well as gain a clear understanding of the motivations and cultural differences encountered by US investors investing overseas.
 The world of real estate investing is undergoing profound changes.
 Today 50% of all real estate transactions are cross-border.
 We examine both the causes for these changes and their impact on the global economy.
 The course is taught by real estate practitioners with extensive experience in global real estate fund management in major developed markets for institutional investors.
 Students also explore how to evaluate emerging markets for opportunistic investors.

 - Recognize important differences between property markets in different countries.

 - Analyze the drivers of global capital flows and their impact on real estate.

 - Determine how global research can convert data into actionable information for decision making.

 - Analyze property market systems to suggest improvements for transparency, risk pricing and portfolio diversification.

 - Apply tested methodologies to perform an analysis for a developed or an emerging international market.

-Request information about our real estate master's degree curriculum.
+Request information about our online master's in real estate curriculum.